stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 10 (P3L3) - Design Patterns.md

 5. **Concurrency**

 We will cover some patterns from each category.
 For more information on patterns in each category see the [Wiki page on software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).

+## Pattern Format

+The format of a design pattern is as follows:

+- Name
+- Intent
+- Applicability
+- Structure
+- Sample code

+There are more formats which include fields such as motivation, consequences, implementation, and related patterns.
+However, for the purpose of this class we will mainly focus on the five attributes above for each design pattern.